Invesco Global Targeted Returns FundAlternatives | Global Macro

 1 The Fund seeks diversification through exposure to different asset types, but has non-diversified SEC classification.
 Diversification does not guarantee a profit or eliminate the risk of loss.

-The fund seeks to achieve its return and volatility targets by investing in a portfolio of ideas that the investment team believes work best together.
+Invesco Global Targeted Returns Fund seeks to achieve its return and risk targets by investing in a portfolio that the team believes is the best combination of ideas.

 - Target return: 5% above three-month US Treasuries over a rolling three-year period